GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 Throughout my academic journey, I have gained invaluable experience, including an internship at China Unicom (Jinhua Branch) as a Software Engineer, where
 I worked under the supervision of Mr. Cao Jing.
-Additionally, I'm currently serving as a research assistant at the UbiSmart Lab, ZJNU, focusing on AI for Healthcare and Internet of Medical Things (IoMT) under the mentorship of Professor Ma Maode and Professor Wang Hui.
+Additionally, I'm currently serving as a gruduate researcher at the UbiSmart Lab, ZJNU, focusing on AI for Healthcare and Internet of Medical Things (IoMT) under the mentorship of Professor Ma Maode and Professor Wang Hui.